 Does thinking about topics like Reading Comprehension, Grammar, Sentence Correction, and Vocabulary gives you jitters?
 Are you looking for tips and strategies to improve your performance in the verbal section of IIFT?
 Don't worry; you are at the right place.
 This article will give you a comprehensive roadmap to boost your verbal score in IIFT.

-Last year’s exam pattern will help you in getting a clear understanding of the important topics for IIFT Verbal Ability.
+Last year’s exam pattern will help you in getting a clear understanding of the important topics for IIFT Verbal Ability & RC sections.
 Following is a list of topics along with the number of questions from each topic that appeared in IIFT 2018:

 IIFT Verbal Ability has two sub- sections.
 The first one is Reading Comprehension; and the second one is English Usage.
-In IIFT 2016, Reading Comprehension section had 4 short and comparatively easy RCs.
+The level of difficulty of the sections range from moderate to difficult.

-To understand the exam better, let’s look at a few questions which were asked in IIFT 2015:
+To understand the exam better, let’s look at a few questions which were asked in previous year IIFT papers: